zzzprojects/docs/entityframework-extensions.net/pages/getting-started/tutorial-bulk-operations.md

 ---
 Name: Getting Started with Bulk Operations
-LastMod: 2023-02-27
+LastMod: 2025-06-26
 ---

 # Bulk Operations

 ## Definition
-Bulk operations method gives you additional flexibility by allowing to customize options such as primary key, columns, include childs entities and more.
+Bulk operations methods give you additional flexibility by allowing you to customize options such as primary key, columns, include child entities and more.

-They are also faster than BulkSaveChanges since they don't use the ChangeTracker and doesn't call the DetectChanges method.
+They are also faster than BulkSaveChanges since they don't use the ChangeTracker and don't call the DetectChanges method.

 Bulk Operations Available:
 - [BulkInsert](/bulk-insert)